AeindraAung/edison_android_exercise/README.md

 - (Future growth) Add `Domain layer` 🚴‍️

 ## Time
-We expect you to spend
+We don't set the time limitation, so you can take your time.
+Please take it easy ✌🏻

+But at the same time, we don't want you to take too long time on this. (don't want to consume your valuable time.)

+So let's say,
-- 1 hour on `Must`
+- 1~2 hours on `Must` issues
 - Another 1~2 hours on `Optional`

 Optional requirements are optional, literally.
 Please do them only if you can spend your valuable time on this.